 lago di braies in november, with a boat house and mountains in the background

 There are many, many lakes in the Dolomites, Italy.
-Each of them has their own beauty – some have incredible colour (Sorapis!), some backdrop, and others reflections.
+Each of them has its own beauty – some have incredible colour (Sorapis!), some backdrop, and others reflections.

 Most of the lakes here are very easy to visit, but some do require you to hike.
 In this